Future14473/JARGON/CONTRIBUTING.md

 - For feature requests, although not all required, consider having the following:
   - What the feature is
   - Why the feature is desired
-  - How, and to which module, the feature might be implemented
+  - How the feature might be implemented

 Issues will be checked and responded to at least weekly.